-- In summer, wearing lightweight clothes, comfortable shoes, and sun hats is recommended to enjoy the tour and beat the heat.
+- In the summer, wearing lightweight clothes, comfortable shoes, and sun hats is recommended to enjoy the tour and beat the heat

-- Underage children need to be accompanied by a parent or responsible adult.
+- Underage children need to be accompanied by a parent or or “responsible adult”

-- When booking the tour, please inform us about any pre-existing medical conditions, such as an allergy to bees or other insects, you may have suffered in the past.
+- After booking the tour, please inform us about any pre-existing medical conditions you may have or had in the past, such as allergy to bees or other insects.

 - The apiary is approximately a thirty-minute walk from the food tasting venue.
-If you wish to ride a bike, instead of walking the distance, you need to inform us at the time of your booking, so that a bike will be available for you from the apiary.
+If you wish to ride a bike instead of walking, you need to inform us at the time of booking, so that a bike will be available for you from the apiary.
 You will be charged the cost of the bike rental in advance.

-- The tour is private and available in the morning from mid-April to October, subject to weather conditions.
+- The tour is subject to weather conditions.
 The tour will be cancelled in case of rainy weather.

 - Wheelchair not accessible